Crestwave/bf/tcl/README.md

 - Unmatched brackets are detected during runtime
 - An array of 30,000 cells to the right and 200 to the left is initialized
 - The locale's character set is used

+## bf2.tcl Info

+- The program is transpiled into Tcl then evaluated
+- It reads from files named in all arguments
+- Negative pointers are allowed